WICG/attribution-reporting-api/README.md

 The browser will treat redirects to a URL of the form:
 `https://<attributionreportto>/.well-known/attribution-reporting/trigger-attribution[?data=<data>&dedup-key=<dedup-key>]`

 as a special request.
-The query string for the request contains additional information about the attributeion trigger:
+The query string for the request contains additional information about the attribution trigger:
 - `data`: optional data to identify the triggering event
 - `dedup-key`: optional key which will be used to deduplicate multiple triggers which contain the same dedup-key